sparors/ussd-docs/source/docs/creating-menus.md

 ### paginateListing

-*paginateListing* paginates an array of item and append it to the menu
+*paginateListing* method paginates an array of item and append it to the menu

 ```php
 $menu->paginateListing(['Buy Airtime', 'Buy Data', 'Pay Bills', 'Invest'], 1, 2);